-The main goals in the treatment of arginase deficiency are lowering arginine levels and preventing hyperammonemia (a buildup of ammonia in the blood).
-People with arginase deficiency must follow a diet that is very low in protein.
-In fact, it is often recommended that people with arginase deficiency eat the minimal amount of protein needed to maintain good health, which varies based on many factors including age and weight.
-Protein is found in high amounts in meat, fish, beans, dairy products, eggs and nuts; however, it also occurs in foods like pasta, fruit and vegetables.
+, people with arginase deficiency must follow a diet that is very low in protein.
+It is often recommended they eat the minimal amount of protein needed to maintain good health, which varies based on many factors including age and weight.
+Protein is found in high amounts in meat, fish, beans, dairy products, eggs and nuts.
+However, it also occurs in foods like pasta, fruit and vegetables.
 Under the guidance of a metabolic dietitian

-, nitrogen-scavenging medications, intravenous (IV) fluids/feeds or other treatments.
+, nitrogen-scavenging medications, intravenous (IV) fluids, or other treatments.
 These treatments are given to quickly reduce blood ammonia levels and prevent brain damage.

 What is the long-term outlook for people with arginase deficiency?

-) for people with arginase deficiency varies from person to person and depends on many factors, including the severity of the condition, the affected person's ability to follow the strict diet recommendations and the response to treatment.
+) for people with arginase deficiency varies from person to person.
+It depends on many factors, including the severity of the disorder, the person's ability to follow the strict diet recommendations, and the response to treatment.
 For example, some children appear to have more severe intellectual disability

-Last updated: 4/13/2016
+Last updated: 4/25/2017